CDCgov/cfa-epinow2-pipeline/SOP.md

 	</details>

 ### Rt Estimation Pipeline (Production)
-If you have succesfully setup the pre-requisites and are able to run `make config` and `make run CONGIF=test/test.json` you are ready to run the entire pipeline in production `make run-prod`.
+If you have successfully setup the pre-requisites and are able to run `make config` and `make run CONGIF=test/test.json` you are ready to run the entire pipeline in production `make run-prod`.
 This command will run `make config`, then followed by a docker build, and then will the `job.py` script from in Batch; you only need to run `make run-prod` all of the work is done for you inside the Makefile!
 In doing so you are connecting to Azure Batch and setup 102 unique tasks that Azure Batch will run.
 This command is intended to close after initializing the jobs in Azure Batch.
 Please open Azure Batch Explorer to view the progress of these tasks.

 #### Exclusions and modifications